Key takeaways

 Which framework is best for multi-agent orchestration?

-LangGraph for complex stateful workflows with durable execution.
-CrewAI for simpler role-based agent teams.
-AutoGen if you're in the Microsoft ecosystem (though it's transitioning to Microsoft Agent Framework).
+LangGraph (1.0 GA, ~57M monthly downloads) for complex stateful workflows with durable execution.
+CrewAI for role-based agent teams with enterprise support.
+AutoGen is in maintenance mode — Microsoft directs new projects to Microsoft Agent Framework, its successor that reached 1.0 GA in April 2026.

 Executive Summary

 Agent coordination is the hardest unsolved problem in AI infrastructure.
 Making one agent smart is a prompt engineering challenge.
-Making ten agents from different frameworks, companies, and trust domains work together is a distributed systems problem — and the industry is still figuring out the answer.
+Making ten agents from different frameworks, companies, and trust domains work together is a distributed systems problem — and since this report was first written in February 2026, the industry has answered a big piece of it: the agent-to-agent protocol war is over, and A2A won.

-This report covers seven approaches to the problem, split into two distinct categories:
+This report covers ten approaches to the problem, now split into four categories:

 Frameworks (how agents are orchestrated within applications): CrewAI, AutoGen, LangGraph